bionade24/bionade24.github.io/content/post/2022-04-13-extend-sailfish-rootfs-with-unused-partitions.md

 The intial problem
 -

 To update to the latest SailfishOS, you'll need a bit over 500MB free space.
 Shouldn't be a problem oon a modern phone, should it?
 Well, for whatever reason Jolla gives the rootfs only 2.5Gb of space and adresses the rest to the home partition.
 So when you've installed a few more apps, you'll sooner or later run out of space.
 You could remove a bunch of apps and try to install them again after the update, but you'll face the same problem with the next update again.
-Shrinking the home logical volume (if you have no idea what that is, think of it as of a partition) will result in a broken LUKS container, so that's not possible since encryption was added, don't try that anymore!
+Shrinking the home logical volume would be an option, but maybe we also run low on space on this partition.

 Luckily, most Sailfish X devices have partitions left over from Android completely unused.
 So let's use them.